M-Fararjeh/initial-data-importer/README.md

 **Problem**: Angular UI shows zero statistics **Solution**: Ensure Spring Boot service is running on port 8080 and check CORS configuration

+#### 2. Creation Process Stuck on Specific Step
+**Problem**: Correspondence creation appears stuck on a particular step **Solution**:
+- Check the `creation_step` field in `incoming_correspondence_migrations` table
+- Review logs for the specific step that's failing
+- Use the retry mechanism to resume from the failed step
+- Verify destination system connectivity for the failing step

+#### 3. Partial Creation Failures
+**Problem**: Some correspondences complete creation while others fail at various steps **Solution**:
+- Review the `creation_error` field for specific error messages
+- Check if the failure is step-specific (e.g., file upload, API call)
+- Use the Angular UI to retry failed creations from their last successful step
+- Monitor the creation step distribution in the UI statistics

 #### 2. Authentication Failures
 **Problem**: 401 Unauthorized errors
 **Solution**: